-Separation and Property Division – The Four Step Process (Part 1 of 5)
+Separation and Property Division – The Four Step Process (article 1 of 5)

 When a relationship ends, a decision will need to be made with respect to the division of assets (property) and debts.
 Where an agreement cannot be reached, you can apply to the court for financial orders, including orders relating to the division of property.